SAP-samples/ui5-typescript-walkthrough/steps/28/README.md

 };
 ```

-If we now open the `webapp/test/testsuite.qunit.html` file in the browser and select select `integration/opaTests`, we should see the QUnit layout and a test “Should see the Hello dialog” is executed immediately.
-It will load the app component on the right side of the page.
-There you can see what operations the test is performing on the app, if everything works correctly the button click is triggered, then a dialog is shown and the test case is green.
+If we now open the `webapp/test/testsuite.qunit.html` file in the browser and select `integration/opaTests`, the QUnit layout should appear and a test “Should see the Hello dialog” will run immediately.
+This action will load the app component on the right side of the page.
+There you can see the operations the test is performing on the app.
+If everything works correctly, a button click will be triggered, then a dialog will be displayed and the test case will be green.

 ***